Skip to main content

 Academic

-An academic exploration of the of hormonal optimization in autoimmune disease requires a deep dive into the molecular and cellular immunology of sex hormone action.
+An academic exploration of the long-term safety of hormonal optimization in autoimmune disease requires a deep dive into the molecular and cellular immunology of sex hormone action.
 The central thesis is that supraphysiological or restorative hormonal treatments do not merely act as blunt instruments of suppression, but as sophisticated modulators of immune cell lineage commitment, cytokine profiles, and the balance between autoreactive and regulatory immune populations.

 The safety of such interventions is therefore a function of our ability to understand and predict these nuanced effects within the complex, dysregulated system of an autoimmune patient.